buaziz/SnapLoader/README.md

     - **Validation & Safety**: All blobs are validated before adding to the ZIP archive.
 Memory usage is monitored to prevent browser crashes.

 4.  **Zipping (`ZipperService`)**:
+    - **Streaming Mode** (Chrome 86+, Edge 86+, Opera 72+): Uses the File System Access API with `client-zip` to stream files directly to disk.
+This enables unlimited file capacity with minimal memory usage—perfect for downloading thousands of memories.
-    - Uses `JSZip` with DEFLATE compression to create a `.zip` archive in the browser's memory.
+    - **Traditional Mode** (Fallback for Firefox/Safari): Uses `JSZip` with DEFLATE compression to create the ZIP archive in browser memory.
+Files are then downloaded using `FileSaver.js`.
+    - The service automatically detects browser capabilities and selects the optimal mode.
-    - The folder structure inside the ZIP is determined by this service based on the user's selection (e.g., `/2024/United-States/` or `/United-States/2024/`).
+    - The folder structure inside the ZIP is dynamically determined based on your selection (e.g., `/2024/United-States/` or `/United-States/2024/`).
-    - Validates the generated ZIP to ensure it's not empty before triggering download.
+    - All generated ZIPs are validated to ensure they're not empty before triggering the download.
-    - Once complete, it generates a Blob and uses `FileSaver.js` to trigger the download prompt.

 ---